Lubbock tornado

 Although skies were clear, dry, and sunny in Lubbock during the afternoon of May 11, the westward push of a dry line brought moist air into West Texas, providing suitable conditions for thunderstorm development.
 After 6:30 p.m., thunderstorms were in progress over the Lubbock area.
 At least two tornadoes developed prior to the main F5 tornado, including one that tracked across parts of eastern Lubbock near U.S. 87.
-The primary F5 tornado touched down in southwestern Lubbock at 9:35 p.m. and over the next half-hour carved a 8.5 mi path of devastation encompassing roughly a quarter of the city, with the twister lifting near the Lubbock Municipal Airport shortly after 10 p.m.
+The primary F5 tornado touched down in southwestern Lubbock at 9:35.00 p.m. and over the next half-hour carved a 8.5 mi path of devastation encompassing roughly a quarter of the city, with the twister lifting near the Lubbock Municipal Airport shortly after 10 p.m.
 The tornado varied in size, spanning 1.5 mi across when it first touched down before narrowing to around 0.25 mi by the time it lifted.
 Severe damage was wrought to high-rises and other buildings in downtown Lubbock, including the 20-story Great Plains Life Building.
 The tornado briefly moved west and weakened, causing light damage to the campus of Texas Tech University before reintensifying and resuming a northward path.
 The tornado's most destructive impacts were observed in the Guadalupe barrio, north of 4th Street, along Texas State Highway Loop 289, and near the Lubbock County Club.
 In those locales, some homes were completely leveled and many others were irreparably damaged.
 Around 119 aircraft were damaged at the Lubbock airport where the Lubbock office of the United States Weather Bureau was located.
+As of 2025, this remains the westernmost F5/EF5 tornado recorded in the United States.